Web-Ex-Machina/contao-utils/README.md

  * Provide some utilities for develop Contao extensions
  * Class to execute commands
  * Class to generate strings
+ * Class to manipulate files
+ * Class to generate PDF to pictures
  * Class ScopeMatcher to check if request is backend/frontend
  * Extends Contao Query Builder
  * Extends Contao String Util